-Providing hospitality is an important part of the intern's transition.
-Below we have outlined some ways to assist in the intern's transition and ways to make the intern feel welcome.
+Providing hospitality is an important part of the Intern's transition.
+Below we have outlined some ways to assist in the Intern's transition and ways to make the Intern feel welcome.
+The Lay Committee Handbook includes "7 Keys to a Good Beginning."
+The supervisor and committee work collaboratively to ensure a good start for the Intern.